tsornwanee/icme-data-visualization/index.md

 1. Why Data Visualization
   - Why do we need data visualization to understand our data?
   - Roles of data visualization
-  - Research example
 2. Data Visualization for Yourself: Exploratory Data Analysis
   - What is exploratory data analysis (EDA)?
   - Nominal, ordinal, and quantitative data
   - Missing or invalid data
   - Bar charts, scatter plots, line plots with error bands, histograms, box plots, heatmaps, pearplots
   - Implementation in Python
-    * Loading and exploring data with pandas
-    * pandas-profiling/ydata-profiling
-    * Introduction to matplotlib and seaborn
-    * How to navigate package documentation
-  - Exercise: EDA of sample data sets
+  - Exercise: EDA of sample data set
 3. Data Visualization for Others: Communicating Findings
   - What should you consider when designing for communication?
 How is it different from EDA?
   - Human visual perception considerations for data visualization design